 And I worry that, just like last year, an ideologically driven Republican majority will ignore the good advice of the education experts and pass their very bad idea.

 The House Education Committee heard testimony yesterday on House Bill 1087, the school-gunslinger bill.
-Prime sponsor Rep. Rev. Scott Craig (R-33/Rapid City) presente the bill.
+Prime sponsor Rep. Rev. Scott Craig (R-33/Rapid City) presented the bill.
 Then came the proponents and opponents.
 Please read the testimony roster from the minutes carefully:

 Proponents: Representative Betty Olson